HarnoorG/Data-Analysis-Portfolio/CRIME-AND-WEATHER-PROJECT/README.md

 ##### Crime on days of the week with precipitation versus days without precipitation
 Below, we're going to return the corresponding day of the week, year, average precipitation, and average high temperature for each year's day that had the most crime occur when there was precipitation and each year's day with the most crime when there was no precipitation.

 The first query involves us creating a temporary table called "weekday_precip".
 This table contains only observations that occurred on days where precipitation was present.
-The table has a year column, uses the DATEFROMPARTS function to get the day of the week each observation occurred and then also contains the average precipitation, average high temperature, and a count of the number of crimes committed for each day of the week of each year.
+The table has a year column, uses the DATEFROMPARTS statement to get the day of the week each observation occurred and then also contains the average precipitation, average high temperature, and a count of the number of crimes committed for each day of the week of each year.
 Lastly, we use DENSE_RANK, OVER, and PARTITION BY to rank each of the seven days of the week by most crimes committed to least.
 This one-to-seven ranking happens for each of the twenty-one years in the data.

 The next query is practically the same as the first query except this time the table only contains observations that occurred on days where no precipitation was present.
 This time everything is put into a temporary table called "weekday_no_precip".
 Both the "weekday_precip" and "weekday_no_prcip" tables contain 147 observations in total, as they contain 7 observations for each year and 21 years' worth of data.

 In the last query, we join the two tables using their year columns and then select all of the columns from both tables as well as create a new column that calculates the difference in the number of crimes that occur on days with precipitation versus days without precipitation.
-We only keep the day of the week where the most crime occurred in each year so our output only contains 22 rows.
-Each row corresponds to a year except 2018 having two rows as the sum of crimes committed on each day of the week is equal on Fridays and Saturdays on days with precipitation in 2018 with a value of 3912.
+We only keep the day of the week when the most crime happened in each year so our output only contains 22 rows.
+Each row corresponds to a year except 2018 having two rows as the sum of offences committed on each day of the week is equal on Fridays and Saturdays on days with precipitation in 2018 with a value of 3912.

 ```